roman-milk/roman-milk.github.io/lost-at-christmas.md

  "I thought you liked me, and were going to ask me out, but you never did.
 Why not?"
 She asked.

  The memory was embarrassing, and I thought about it a bit before confessing.
 "I had skated with Kathryn earlier in the evening, and she asked me who I liked.
 I told her I would answer by the end of the evening.
 Later, just when I was trying to get the nerve up to skate with you again, and ask you to sit by me on the Pensacola bus trip, Jack found me and told me that I had better ask Kathryn to skate.
 She was waiting for me to tell her something.
 Well, I did ask her to skate, and she reminded me of our previous conversation.
-Report_Story #3